-The R_OpenQueueForMove method opens the queue and returns a QUEUE CONTEXT HANDLE SERIALIZE (section 2.2.4.2) handle that can subsequently be used as the ullContextTo (destination queue) parameter of a call to the R_MoveMessage (Opnum 10) (section 3.1.4.10) method.
+The R OpenQueueForMove method opens the gueue and returns a QUEUE CONTEXT HANDLE SERIALIZE (section 2.2.4.2) handle that can subsequently be used as the ullContextTo (destination queue) parameter of a call to the R_MoveMessage (Opnum 10) (section 3.1.4.10) method.
 This method MUST be called before the R_MoveMessage method.<21> hBind: MUST specify an RPC binding handle parameter, as specified in [MS-RPCE] section 2.

 '''

-void R_OpenQueueForMove(
+void R OpenQueueForMove(

 [in] handle t hBind,

-[in] QUEUE_FORMAT pQueueFormat,
+[in] QUEUE FORMAT pQueueFormat,

 [in] DWORD dwAccess,

 [in] DWORD dwShareMode,

 [in] GUID pClientId,

 [in] LONG fNonRoutingServer,

 [in] unsigned char Major,

 [in] unsigned char Minor,

 [in] USHORT BuildNumber,

 [in] LONG fWorkgroup,

 [out] ULONGLONG pMoveContext,

-[out] QUEUE_CONTEXT_HANDLE_SERIALIZE pphContext
+[out] QUEUE CONTEXT HANDLE SERIALIZE pphContext

 );

 '''

-pQueueFormat: MUST be a pointer to a QUEUE_FORMAT ([MS-MQMQ] section 2.2.7) structure that identifies the queue to open.
+pQueueFormat: MUST be a pointer to a QUEUE FORMAT ([MS-MOMO] section 2.2.7) structure that identifies the queue to open.
 This value MUST NOT be NULL.
-The value of the m_qft member dwAccess: Specifies the required type of access to the queue.
-MUST be set by the client to MQ MOVE ACCESS (0x00000004).
+The value of the m_qft member

-MUST be one of QUEUE_FORMAT_TYPE_PUBLIC, QUEUE_FORMAT_TYPE_PRIVATE, QUEUE_FORMAT_TYPE_DIRECT, QUEUE_FORMAT_TYPE_MACHINE, or OUEUE FORMAT TYPE SUBQUEUE.
+MUST be one of QUEUE_FORMAT_TYPE_PUBLIC, QUEUE_FORMAT_TYPE_PRIVATE, QUEUE_FORMAT_TYPE_DIRECT, QUEUE_FORMAT_TYPE_MACHINE, or QUEUE FORMAT TYPE SUBQUEUE.

-dwShareMode: Specifies whether the client needs exclusive access to the queue.
-MUST be set by the client to MQ_DENY_NONE (0x0000000), which permits multiple QUEUE_CONTEXT_HANDLE_SERIALIZE handles to the queue to be opened concurrently.

-pClientId: MUST be set by the client to a pointer to a valid GUID that uniquely identifies the client.
+- dwAccess: Specifies the required type of access to the queue.
+MUST be set by the client to MQ MOVE ACCESS (0x0000004). - dwShareMode: Specifies whether the client needs exclusive access to the queue.
+MUST be set by the client to MQ_DENY_NONE (0x00000000), which permits multiple QUEUE_CONTEXT_HANDLE_SERIALIZE handles to the queue to be opened concurrently. - pClientId: MUST be set by the client to a pointer to a valid GUID that uniquely identifies the client.
 When the queue manager acts as the client, the queue manager sets this value to the Identifier ADM attribute of the local QueueManager ADM element instance.
 The server SHOULD ignore this parameter.
-This value MUST NOT be NULL.

-fNonRoutingServer: If the client is configured to operate in the role of an MSMQ routing server, this parameter MUST be set to FALSE (0x0000000); otherwise, it MUST be set to TRUE (0x0000001). <22> If the value of the fNonRoutingServer parameter is FALSE (0x00000000), the server MUST ignore the pClientId parameter.
+This value MUST NOT be NULL. - fNonRoutingServer: If the client is configured to operate in the role of an MSMQ routing server, this parameter MUST be set to FALSE (0x0000000); otherwise, it MUST be set to TRUE (0x00000001).<22> If the value of the fNonRoutingServer parameter is FALSE (0x00000000), the server MUST ignore the pClientId parameter.

-Major: MUST be set by the client to an implementation-specific Major Version number of the client.
-SHOULD<23> be ignored by the server.

-Minor: MUST be set by the client to an implementation-specific Minor Version number of the client.
-SHOULD $\leq 24 \geq$ be ignored by the server.

-BuildNumber: MUST be set by the client to an implementation-specific Build Number of the client.
-SHOULD<25> be ignored by the server.

-fWorkgroup: MUST be set to TRUE (0x00000001) by the client if the client machine is not a member of a Windows domain; otherwise, it MUST be set to FALSE (0x00000000).
-The RPC authentication level required by the server MAY be based on this value in subsequent calls on the interface. <26> pMoveContext: The server MUST set this parameter to a pointer to a QUEUE_CONTEXT_HANDLE_SERIALIZE handle and MUST set the value of this parameter to the same value as the contents of the pphContext parameter.
+- Major: MUST be set by the client to an implementation-specific Major Version number of the client.
+SHOULD<23> be ignored by the server. - Minor: MUST be set by the client to an implementation-specific Minor Version number of the client.
+SHOULD<24> be ignored by the server. - BuildNumber: MUST be set by the client to an implementation-specific Build Number of the client.
+SHOULD <25> be ignored by the server. - fWorkgroup: MUST be set to TRUE (0x00000001) by the client if the client machine is not a member of a Windows domain; otherwise, it MUST be set to FALSE (0x00000000).
+The RPC authentication level required by the server MAY be based on this value in subsequent calls on the interface. <26> pMoveContext: The server MUST set this parameter to a pointer to a pphContext: MUST be set by the server to a QUEUE_CONTEXT_HANDLE_SERIALIZE handle.
+A OUEUE CONTEXT HANDLE SERIALIZE handle opened through a call to this method can be closed through a subsequent call to the R CloseQueue (Opnum 3) (section 3.1.4.3) method.

+QUEUE_CONTEXT_HANDLE_SERIALIZE handle and MUST set the value of this parameter to the same value as the contents of the pphContext parameter.
 The server MUST set this value to a context that can be used as the dwContextTo parameter in a subsequent call to the R_MoveMessage method.
-Logically, it represents a reference to the QUEUE_CONTEXT_HANDLE_SERIALIZE handle returned in the pphContext parameter.
+Logically, it represents a reference to the

+QUEUE CONTEXT HANDLE SERIALIZE handle returned in the pphContext parameter.